schochastics/Rokemon/README.md

 Color Palettes
 ==============

 The package also includes color palettes, which were automatically generated from all 801 pokemon sprites.
-I so far did not check all palettes, so there may well be some weird ones.
+So far, I did not check all palettes, so there may well be some weird ones.
 A better alternative would be to use the dedicated package `palettetown`.
 See the github [repo](https://github.comt/imcdlucas/palettetown) for help.

 ``` r
 install.packages('palettetown')